larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Those who are directed to stop disrupting a forum must do so immediately.
 Further disruptions may lead to further corrective actions.

-All moderation actions that restrict posting rights shall be periodically reported to the IESG, as well as immediately to those against whom those actions take effect.
+All moderation actions that restrict participation privileges shall be periodically reported to the IESG, as well as immediately to those against whom those actions take effect.

-To address disruptive behavior in a timely manner, only moderation actions suspending participation rights for longer than fourteen (14) days shall be reported to the forum to which such an action applies.
+To address disruptive behavior in a timely manner, only moderation actions suspending participation privileges for longer than fourteen (14) days shall be reported to the forum to which such an action applies.
 If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.